PRP Misconceptions in Sports Medicine: What Physicians and Athletes Should Know About PRP Therapy

 • rare procedural risks

-As a result, physicians review risks and benefits with each patient.
+As a result, physicians review risks and benefits before recommending PRP therapy.

 • physical therapy